VirTool:Win32/DefenderTamperingRestore: Settings Restored or Threat?

 4. Remove the source item.
 Delete the installer, archive, script, or crack named by Protection History.
 Empty the extraction folder if the alert came from an unpacked archive.

 5. Run a full scan.
-If Defender actions fail, Windows Security pages are unavailable, or the alert comes back, run an offline scan and then use a second-opinion scanner such as Gridinsoft Anti-Malware to check for remnants.
+If Defender actions fail, Windows Security pages are unavailable, or the alert comes back, run an offline scan and then check for remnants that may be changing Defender again.

 Registry and Policy Areas To Inspect